bonitasoft/bonita-doc/md/creating-a-new-look-feel.md

-# Creating a new Look & Feel
+# Create a new Look & Feel

 A Look & Feel is defined in a set of files.
 You can set the Look & Feel for the Bonita BPM Portal Web interface, an application, a custom page, or for the Bonita BPM Portal Mobile interface.